jsdelivr/globalping/docs/probes/get.md

 # get probes

-Get list of all probes connected to the server.
+Get list of all probes currently online and connected to the API server.

 ## request